Thousands pack Offshore Technology Conference in Houston

 The conference highlights the oil and gas industry and its impact on the local economy.

-More than 30,000 people are expected to attend the event along with 700 exhibiting companies, 3,500 conference delegates and 360 speakers.
+More than 60,000 people are expected to attend the event along with more than 2,300 exhibitors.

 Ricky Simic attended the conference this year.